 To buy a resale flat, Singapore PRs have it the easiest if they apply with a Singapore Citizen.
 This opens up the option of any resale flats from 2-room to 5-room in any location, including Prime Location Housing (PLH) units near the city centre.

-Otherwise, Singapore PRs applying with a non-Singapore Citizen can apply with either of two HDB schemes: the Public Scheme and the Fiance/Fiancee Scheme.
-The Public Scheme targets families.
-That means you + spouse + child(ren), or you + your parents + siblings.
-The Fiance/Fiancee Scheme is for couples ready to tie the knot, meaning just you + spouse-to-be with no kids.
+Otherwise, Singapore PRs applying with a non-Singapore Citizen can apply under two types of criteria: Fiancé/fiancée or as a Core family nucleus.
+The Core family nucleus is aimed at families—that means you + spouse + child(ren), or you + your parents + siblings.
+The Fiancé/fiancée criteria is for couples ready to tie the knot, meaning just you + spouse-to-be with no kids.

 Under these schemes, you can buy a resale flat so long as you and all other flat owners/occupiers have been a Singapore PR for at least 3 years.
 Note however that you cannot purchase 3Gen flats and PLH flats, which can only be purchased with a Singapore Citizen.